-Response: We strive to assume our responsibilities in the area of human rights in accordance with the International Bill of Human Rights.
-We are a member of the UN Global Compact, and we actively participate in the Thun Group that focuses on the integration of the UN Guiding Principles on Business and Human Rights into the policies and practices of banking institutions.
-Our Statement on Human Rights describes the basis of our responsibility to respect human rights and the approaches, processes and tools we use to address this responsibility.
+Response: We strive to assume our responsibilities in the area of human rights in accordance with the International Bill of Human Rights and the eight fundamental conventions of the International Labour Organization.
+We are a participant in the UN Global Compact and an active member of the Thun Group that focuses on the integration of the UN Guiding Principles on Business and Human Rights into the policies and practices of banking institutions.
+Our Statement on Human Rights describes the basis of our responsibility to respect human rights and the approaches and processes we use to address this responsibility.
 Equally, we expect our business partners to recognize and uphold human rights, as stated in our Supplier Code of Conduct.

 Challenge: There is a clear need to access new sources of energy, raw materials, and clean technologies to make more balanced and sustainable use of the world's natural resources.
 Investments that support environmentally sustainable development – a sector known as green finance – are thus growing in importance and scale.
 How does Credit Suisse contribute to green finance?

-Response: Our green finance solutions cover a wide range of asset classes designed to positively impact the transition to a low-carbon and climate-resilient economy, drawing upon the expertise of various specialist departments across our divisions.
+Response: Our green finance solutions cover a wide range of asset classes and are designed to support the transition to a low-carbon and climate-resilient economy, drawing on the expertise of various specialist departments.
 Our offering in the area of wealth management, for example, comprises a number of funds focused on sustainability, green bond investments and sustainable real estate as well as products and services in conservation finance.
 In investment banking, we provide advice for buyside and sellside clients in mergers and acquisitions, project and corporate finance, as well as debt and equity underwriting of public offerings and private placements.
-Credit Suisse actively supports clean and renewable energy businesses and, until the end of 2018, had been involved in over 110 transactions in this field with a value of more than USD 94 billion since 2010.
-Furthermore, we supported clients on a number of green bond issuances in 2018.
-In our Global Markets division, Credit Suisse's HOLT team is working on incorporating data on carbon emissions into its equity research platform, with the aim of allowing investors to assess carbon intensity and carbon-adjusted returns in conjunction with operating performance.
-Furthermore, Credit Suisse Global Real Estate takes account of sustainability criteria in the management and development of the properties within our various real estate products.
+Credit Suisse actively supports clean and renewable energy businesses and, by the end of 2019, had been involved in over 130 transactions in this field with a value of more than USD 100 billion since 2010.
+We also supported clients on a number of green bond issuances in 2019.
+In our Global Markets division, Credit Suisse's HOLT offers a product allowing investors to quantify the impact of natural resource usage on the economic performance of companies.
+Credit Suisse Global Real Estate has a proactive strategy to significantly reduce energy use and related carbon emissions through a partnership with Siemens Switzerland AG.
 Finally, Credit Suisse Energy Infrastructure Partners, an investment manager specialized in investments in the European energy sector, focuses on direct investments in the capital-intensive elements of the value chain, such as energy transmission, generation, storage and efficiency.